dekuNukem/PulseHPT/README.md

 #### Caveats

+* Flash sync only fires **when shutter is fully open**.

+* So at higher shutter speeds, the measured speed can be faster than real speed.

 * Works best with earlier mostly-mechanical cameras

-* Ideal for a quick check on an unknown camera

-* As flash sync only fires **when shutter is fully open**, at higher shutter speeds, the measured speed can be faster than real speed.

 * For most accurate result, use the light sensor method.

-## PC Socket
+## Measurement: PC Socket

 * Use a common **PC Sync to 3.5mm Jack** Cable